pulumi/docs/content/blog/upcoming-aws-pulumi-webinar-on-feb-5/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Upcoming AWS + Pulumi Webinar on Feb 5"
-authors: ["chris-smith"]
+authors: ["erin-xue"]
-tags: ["todo"]
+tags: ["AWS", "CI/CD", "cloud-native-infrastructure"]
-date: "2017-01-01"
+date: "2019-01-09"

-draft: true
+summary: "Join our February 5th webinar to learn how to implement cloud native infrastructure across your organization."
-description: "TODO: Put in a reasonable summary"
+meta_image: RELATIVE_TO_PAGE/code-comparison.png
 ---

 Pulumi is hosting [a webinar with AWS Fargate](https://www.pulumi.com/webinar/aws-fargate-and-pulumi/) **on